Vehicle Registration and Parking

-- Parking privileges may be revoked at the sole discretion of campus police.
+- Parking privileges may be revoked at the sole discretion of the Chief of Police.

-- Permits may be transferred from one vehicle to another by notifying the parking office at (413) 748-3516.
+- Permits may be transferred from one vehicle to another by notifying the Dispatch Center at (413) 748-3516.

 - Any person who abuses and/or violates parking privileges and regulations is subject to disciplinary action and if found responsible, the immediate revocation of parking priveleges.

 - It is the duty of the Springfield College Department of Public Safety to enforce the provisions of these rules and regulations.